SEO Audit: What You Need to Know

 Checklist to Guide You in an SEO Audit

 Regarding accessibility, you can program contents that you want to make available for search engines.
 Using robots.txt files, you can restrict Google’s access to certain parts or your website.
-However, you need to be certain that you are not hiding any vital file from Google.
+However, you need to be sure that you are not hiding any necessary file from Google.
 Otherwise, there might be a chance your page will not be visible in Search Engine Result Pages (SERP).